Spinal Cord Injury Survivor Stories: Recovery after Traumatic Injury

 Brooks Rehabilitation treats the top 1% in complexity of traumatic injuries in the nation.
 In 2022, we treated 400 cases of spinal cord injuries.
 Seventy-eight percent of spinal cord injuries treated at Brooks Rehabilitation were considered traumatic.

-Over the years, we have worked with many amazing patients who have made tremendous strides in their recovery.
+Over the years, Brooks has worked with many amazing patients who have made tremendous strides in their recovery.

-“Not everything in your life has to change.
-Work might not look the same as it did before, there may need to be different adaptations
+“Not everything in their life has to change.
+Work might not look the same as it did before, there may need to be different adaptations to return to work,” said Tonuzi.
+“We do have many of our patients able to return to work, it may be in a different capacity, but many people go on to live very full lives after a spinal cord injury.”

-Many SCI patients also participate in our community programs, provide peer mentorship for others going through similar experiences and participate in the Brooks clinical research program to help others in the future who will experience injuries such as them.
+Many SCI patients also participate in Brooks’ community programs, provide peer mentorship for others going through similar experiences and participate in clinical research programs at Brooks to help future SCI survivors.

-Take a moment to read their stories and learn more about their recovery journey.
+Take a moment to read their stories and learn more about their recovery journey below.

 Story of Recovery: Zach Karpinski, Spinal Cord Injury